EthereumCommunityFund/JobPostings/EthereumCommunityFund/OperationalGrantManager.md

-# TODO

-Add information for this job posting.
+## Who we are

+The Ethereum Community Fund (ECF) is a non-profit  grant program founded by core projects in the Ethereum ecosystem including OmiseGo, Cosmos, Golem, MakerDao, Web3 Foundation, Raiden, and Status.
+The aim of ECF is to provide both funding and connectivity, while shaping the strategic direction of the space towards mainstream adoption through the development of infrastructure and compelling end-user applications.

+## What are are looking for
+We are looking for a grant manager with the focus of operations and business development.

-## responsibilities
+## Responsibilities

-- Work closely with ECF members and other grant manager(s) to define ECF's strategy and governance structure
+- Work closely with ECF board members and other grant manager(s) to define ECF's strategy and governance structure
 - Proactively identify and source projects that promote the Ethereum ecosystem growth
 - Design and implement ECF's grants evaluation pipeline and criteria
 - Set and implement grantee success metrics